 For more than 34 years, Joseph Lanni has represented plaintiffs in complex tort cases.

 Joe is one of the firm’s senior trial lawyers.
 He handles the most shocking and difficult of the catastrophic personal injury and wrongful death cases involving medical malpractice, products liability, construction accidents, vehicle accidents, and premises liability.
-He has also very successfully brought civil rights, constitutional rights, defamation, commercial fraud, financial malfeasance, business torts, employment contract, and life insurance cases, as well as Article 78 proceedings.
+He has also very successfully brought civil rights, constitutional rights, defamation, commercial fraud, financial malfeasance, business torts, employment contracts, and life insurance cases, as well as Article 78 proceedings.
 He has recovered monetary damages exceeding a million dollars in countless cases during his very long career.

 Joe’s expertise in recognizing crucial evidence and value in complex tort cases that result in substantial success is well known.
 Other lawyers often send the clients in these cases to Joe since they are assured about the high quality of the representation he will give them.
 The complexity of the cases requires someone of Joe’s ability and talent to discover what happened to cause these disastrous injuries and harm to patients.